The Impact of Environmental Factors on Brain Health and Ageing

 Don’t underestimate the power of social interactions, as they can have a positive impact on your cognitive well-being and make you feel great!

-Engaging in meaningful conversations and participating in group activities can help prevent feelings of and provide important brain stimulation.
+Engaging in meaningful conversations and participating in group activities can help prevent feelings of loneliness and provide important brain stimulation.

 Studies suggest that social isolation can lead to cognitive decline, while strong relationships and positive social environments can help maintain mental acuity as you get older.